Florida rapper arrested in Miami jet ski chase

-MIAMI (WFLA) – A Florida rapper was arrested in Miami for eluding law enforcement and recklessly operating a jet ski on Sunday.
+MIAMI (WFLA) — A Florida rapper was arrested in Miami on charges of eluding law enforcement and recklessly operating a jet ski on Sunday.

-According to an arrest affidavit, Nehemiah Harden, 19, also known as “SpotemGottem,” of Jacksonville was arrested in Miami after official noticed a jet ski in a restricted speed zone, with posted signs.
+According to an arrest affidavit, Nehemiah Harden, 19, also known as “SpotemGottem,” of Jacksonville, was arrested in Miami after an official noticed a jet ski in a restricted speed zone, with posted signs.

 The responding official got Harden’s attention, and the official called Harden over for a traffic stop, according to the arrest affidavit.

-The arrest report goes on to say the official attempting to stop Harden with lights and sirens, but Harden allegedly continued to flee.
+The arrest report says the official attempted to stop Harden with lights and sirens, but Harden allegedly continued to flee.

-Officials were able to arrest Harden for the “wanton disregard for the safety of persons and property (boats) at a speed or in a manner as to endanger himself or others,” the arrest report stated.
+Harden was eventually arrested for the “wanton disregard for the safety of persons and property (boats) at a speed or in a manner as to endanger himself or others,” the report stated.

 Harden was charged with eluding a law enforcement officer and reckless operation.